Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Wisconsin

 Citation: Policy Memo # 2004-12

-The purpose of this policy is to assess the safety of an infant born with controlled substances or controlled substance analogs in his or her system and to develop a plan of safe care (POSC) for that infant.
-This policy applies to an infant born with controlled substances or controlled substance analogs in his or her system, as determined by a physician pursuant to § 146.0255, when information does not indicate that the child has been abused or neglected or threatened with abuse or neglect.
-This policy does not apply to an infant born with controlled substances or controlled substance analogs in his or her system where there are reports of alleged maltreatment to the infant subsequent to birth.
+The purpose of this policy is to assess the safety of an infant born with controlled substances or controlled substance analogs in their system and to develop a plan of safe care (POSC) for that infant.
+This policy applies to an infant born with controlled substances or controlled substance analogs in their system, as determined by a physician pursuant to § 146.0255 when information does not indicate that the child has been abused or neglected or threatened with abuse or neglect.
+This policy does not apply to an infant born with controlled substances or controlled substance analogs in their system where there are reports of alleged maltreatment to the infant subsequent to birth.
 Such cases are to be handled as reports of alleged maltreatment under § 48.981.

-Child protective services (CPS) will accept reports of an infant identified at birth as having controlled substances or controlled substance analogs in his or her system, pursuant to § 46.238, and assess the safety of the infant.
-CPS will develop a plan of care that reduces risk to the child and supports a safe environment, either an agency-managed safety plan or a referral to appropriate preventive community services or determine that the family has in place a POSC for the infant.
+Child protective services (CPS) will accept reports of an infant identified at birth as having controlled substances or controlled substance analogs in their system, pursuant to § 46.238, and assess the safety of the infant.
+CPS will develop a POSC that reduces risk to the child and supports a safe environment, either an agency-managed safety plan or a referral to appropriate preventive community services or determine that the family has in place a POSC for the infant.
 The report is screened in as a child welfare services intake, and no decision regarding substantiation is made, as the report is made under § 46.238, not under § 48.981.

 Services for the Infant